 All persons (vehicles) using the Town Transfer Station must have a valid Transfer Station sticker.

 Transfer Station stickers shall be displayed in a convenient visible location on the vehicle transporting solid waste, typically the front-lower-left (driver's side) portion of the windshield.

 Transfer Station stickers will be available for purchase at the Board of Health office during regular business hours.
 The Board of Health may also authorize additional person(s), as needed, to sell Transfer Station stickers.

 A valid vehicle registration must be presented at the time transfer station stickers are purchased.
 In cases where a Town resident use a vehicle owned by a third party, documentation verifying Town residency shall be presented in addition to a valid vehicle registration.

-The Board of Selectmen shall consult with, and consider any recommendations of, the Board of Health prior to setting any Transfer Station sticker rate.
+The Select Board shall consult with, and consider any recommendations of, the Board of Health prior to setting any Transfer Station sticker rate.

 Transfer Station stickers shall be made available for senior citizens of the age of 60 or over at a discounted rate.

 Transfer Station stickers are valid for one year, the first day of July until the last day of June of the succeeding year.